 - Undergraduate Programs /

 Please consider that the borrower may be eligible for Federal Loans and such Federal Loans may have more beneficial terms than Alternative Loans.

 Many families supplement their college financing plan with private educational loans.
 Private loans are available from a variety of lending sources and provide additional funding when the other types of aid do not cover costs.
 These loans are not guaranteed by the federal government but by private financial institutions.
 Terms and conditions applicable to these loans vary greatly.
 Interest rates on these loans are typically higher than federal loans but lower than personal loans.
 For any private loan which requires the student to be the eligible primary applicant, the student borrower will need a credit-worthy co-signer for approval to borrow from these loan programs.

 There are many opportunities available to finance a Curry College education.
 Your options may include a deferred payment plan, a long-term loan program or a combination of both to reduce immediate out-of-pocket expenses and help spread out college payments over a manageable period.
 The Student Financial Services Office will work with students and their families to assist them in selecting the option(s) that are best for their circumstances.
-We have prepared a Frequently Asked Questions about private loan selection which will help you get started in your education financial planning.
-Click on the following link to view the Resources for Alternative Financing Guide 2013-2014.
+Click on the following link to view the Resources for Alternative Financing Guide 2017-2018.
 (PDF)